scabini/wastewater_vision/README.md

 ```
 * !!!
 You will need a torch vision dataloader in ```dataset.py``` designed for your dataset.
 This file is omitted here since our dataset is not public.

+ * However, you can download our [weights for ConvNeXt-nano here](https://drive.google.com/drive/folders/1mY77rGV0B2MxhwCmZ0B1mkp9S4J-r3d2?usp=sharing), allowing you to use our trained models on different data.

 ## Requirements

 * torch